LIVE · 526 PROCEDURES · 596 CLINICS

 By Sam Patel·Updated Apr 11·11 min read

-1% of cash-pay claims for elective procedures in Austin beat the insured price.
+n our analysis of Austin cash prices, most elective procedures (about 61% in our dataset) come in below the insured (negotiated) price.
+(Published national studies put the broad figure lower, roughly 40-50% depending on payer and setting; Austin's cash market skews cheaper.)
 That doesn't mean you should drop insurance.
 It means the decision of whether to use it is procedure-by-procedure, not annual.
 Here is the tree that covers it.

 I.